DOMINIC McIVER LOPES DLitt, FRSC

 Dominic Lopes is University Killam Professor in the Department of Philosophy at the University of British Columbia.
 A member of the UBC aesthetics group, he has worked on pictorial representation; the aesthetic and epistemic value of pictures, including scientific images; theories of art and its value; the ontology of art; computer art and new art forms; aesthetic value; and the history of aesthetics in Europe and Asia.

-Lopes's most recent books are Aesthetic Injustice, just out with Oxford University Press, an edition of Bernard Bolzano's Essays on Beauty and the Arts, published by Hackett, and The Geography of Taste with Samantha Matherne, Mohan Matthen, and Bence Nanay.
-His next project is a book entitled Pluralism and Its Discontents: Episodes in the History of Aesthetics.>
+Lopes's most recent books is Aesthetic Injustice; his next project is a book entitled Pluralism and Its Discontents: Episodes in the History of Aesthetics.>

 Lopes is past chair of the Board of Officers of the American Philosophical Association, past president of the Canadian Philosophical Association and the American Society for Aesthetics, associate editor of Ergo, and a member of the editorial boards of the Journal of the American Philosophical Association, the Journal of Aesthetics and Art Criticism, Estetika: The European Journal of Aesthetics, Cognitive Semiotics, and Imaginations.